 If you get married, any Will you have in place will be revoked by the marriage.

-This means all your estate will go to your Spouse.
+Depending on its value this means all of your estate could go to your Spouse.

 Not ideal if this is a second marriage for example and you have Children from a previous relationship that need to be cared for and made provision for.

 Section 18 of the Wills Act 1837 allows a Will to be drawn up “in contemplation of marriage to a particular person.”
 Under the terms of the Civil Partnership Act 2004, from 5th December 2005, this provision was extended to include wills drawn up “in contemplation of a registered civil partnership to a particular person.”